altaga/Illegal-Logging-and-Fire-Detector/README.md

 <img src="https://i.ibb.co/rF6V8hb/20220604-194509.jpg" >

-# LoraWAN Module:
+# Data Transmission:

-In this section we will explain all the details of the data transmission since we send the POsC data  to WiFi-LoRa-32, until it reaches AWS IoT.
+In this section we will explain all the details of the data transmission since we send the POsC data to AWS IoT.

+## PSoC to Helium Network:

-## Hardware:
+### Hardware:

 The hardware used for this module was a WiFi-LoRa-32.